codingandcommunity/financial-database/loader/README.md

 Instructions for setting up the databases.

-**NOTE**: the instructions below assume that all files provided in the repository are present and structured as presented in the repo.
+**NOTE**: the instructions below assume that you have downloaded the repository to your current directory.

+1. Run `bash$ setup.sql`